 Considering this, it’s perhaps not surprising that savoring — or being good at taking in good things — is linked to increased well-being, happiness, life satisfaction, and decreased depression.
 In fact, some research suggests that savoring may be the secret behind why money doesn’t often buy happiness.
 As people become wealthier, they stop savoring the little things; so while their wealth increases, their savoring doesn’t, and neither does their happiness.

 Ready to try this positivity booster yourself?
-Here are 4 strategies that science suggests can help you savor your last days of the year:
+Science suggests that these 4 strategies can help you savor the joy of the season and the last days of the year: